Let’s get back to nature with charcoal and my Weber Smokey Joe review.

 Overview of the Weber Smokey Joe 14-Inch Portable Grill

 Weber is one of the best-known names in the grilling world.
 They manufacture barbecues of all shapes, sizes, and fuel types.
 Me, I especially love their charcoal grills.

 The Smokey Joe is a classic kettle-style portable charcoal grill.
-It’s compact and lightweight, making it ideal for on-the-go grilling.
+It’s a small grill, compact and lightweight, making it ideal for on-the-go grilling.

 Singles and couples who typically cook for just 1-3 people will also find it sufficient to satisfy the urge for some basic barbecue at home.